-- Individual Education Plans (IEP) - Education Adjustment Plans (EAP) - Individual behaviour plan based on Functional Behaviour Assessment - Teacher, parent and/or student support provided as necessary from our specialist staff (Support Teacher Inclusive Education, Guidance Counsellor, Leadership team) - Regular reviews of student's behaviour goals with student support team - Individual counselling and support from Guidance Counsellor - Supported referrals to external services as appropriate. - Consultation with outside agencies through wrap around meetings - We welcome the involvement of other professional personnel who have a vested interested in the student's welfare.
+- Individual Education Plans (IEP) - Education Adjustment Plans (EAP) - Individual Behaviour Support Plan based on Functional Behaviour Assessment - Teacher, parent and/or student support provided as necessary from our specialist staff (Support Teacher Inclusive Education, Guidance Counsellor, Leadership team) - Regular reviews of student's behaviour goals with student support team - Risk management plans for ongoing unsafe behaviour are determined in collaboration with teachers, ST:IE, Leadership and parents. - Individual counselling and support from Guidance Counsellor - Supported referrals to external services as appropriate. - Consultation with outside agencies through wrap around meetings - Reduced demand in the classroom or removal from the classroom. - We welcome the involvement of other professional personnel who have a vested interested in the student's welfare.